-There waiting for him was his two Australian snowboard teammates Sean Pollard (9th in the same disability class as Patmore) and Ben Tudhope (10th in the his lower limb disability class).
+There waiting for him were his two Australian Para-snowboard teammates Sean Pollard (ninth in the same disability class as Patmore) and Ben Tudhope (10th in the his lower limb disability class).
 They broke through security guards and raced out onto the snow for an impromptu celebration with Patmore.
 Pollard and Tudhope jumped all over him as he let the tears of joy flow.

 “It was definitely emotional.
 I’ve been doing sports for eight years now and I’ve had the highs and lows.
 You just keep pushing so you can get those highs again.”